 By Criz of Crizzy Kiss

-Keukenhof was my dream destination and when I finally got to visit, I had to pinch myself to make sure I wasn’t dreaming.
+Keukenhof in the Netherlands was my dream destination and when I finally got to visit, I had to pinch myself to make sure I wasn’t dreaming.
 Standing in the middle of the tulip fields and millions of other flowers, as far as my eyes can see, was surreal.
 Although I was already seeing tulips when I got to Norway and other parts of Europe, it still never failed to amaze me.
 The place is just so magical and fascinating!

 19 | Torres del Paine National Park, Chile